gokayokyay/stewardx/README.md

 - Rust
 - git

-Until the prebuilt binaries are released, you can build StewardX on your own.
+Until the prebuilt binaries are released, (Linux x64 binaries are [released](https://github.com/gokayokyay/stewardx/releases/latest) WOOT 🥳) you can build StewardX on your own.
 First install the Rust itself by following the instructions on: [Rustup](https://rustup.rs/) Then clone the repository
 ```bash